Continuation of earlier Articles:

 - HEX2BIN()

-You can convert Decimal Value to a maximum of 99,999,999 to Octal Number with the Function DEC2OCT() and its equal value of Octal to Decimal OCT2DEC() Function.
+You can convert a Decimal Value to a maximum of 99,999,999 to an Octal Number with the Function DEC2OCT() and its equal value of Octal to Decimal OCT2DEC() Function.

 499,999,999,999 is the maximum decimal value for DEC2HEX() and its equal value in Hexadecimal form for HEX2DEC() Function.

-With the Binary functions you can work with the Decimal value range from -512 to 511 up to a maximum of 10 binary digits (1111111111 the left most bit is the sign bit, i.e. if it is 1 then the value is negative, and when 0 is positive).
+With the Binary functions, you can work with the Decimal value range from -512 to 511 up to a maximum of 10 binary digits (1111111111).
+The left-most bit is the sign bit, i.e., if it is 1, then the value is negative, and 0, positive.

 We have created two Excel Functions in Access to convert Decimal Numbers to Binary and Binary Values to Decimal.